 The Clifton Park Water Authority has an interconnection with the Town of Halfmoon water system at The Crossing.
-The CPWA did not purchase water from the Town of Halfmoon in 2018.
+The CPWA did not purchase water from the Town of Halfmoon in 2019.
 The Authority also has an interconnection with the Town of Glenville and the Saratoga County Water Authority.
-The CPWA purchased a total of 315,700,000 gallons of water from the Saratoga County Water Authority in 2018.
-It did not purchase any water from the Town of Glenville in 2018.
+The CPWA purchased a total of 325,046,000 gallons of water from the Saratoga County Water Authority in 2019.
+The CPWA purchased a total of 2,384,000 gallons of water from the Town of Glenville in 2019.